Evangelist (Latter Day Saints): Community of Christ

 In the Community of Christ, which was formerly known as the Reorganized Church of Jesus Christ of Latter Day Saints (RLDS Church), an evangelist is an office in the Melchizedec Order of the priesthood.

 An evangelist-patriarch's primary responsibility was to provide special blessings to members of the church; these blessings were considered one of the eight sacraments in the RLDS Church.
 The local evangelist-patriarchs of the church were governed by an individual with church-wide authority known as the Presiding Patriarch.

-In 1984, when the first women began to be ordained to the office of evangelist-patriarch, the RLDS Church changed the title of the local evangelist-patriarchs to simply "evangelist".
+In 1984, when the first women began to be ordained to the office of evangelist-patriarch, the RLDS Church changed the title of the evangelist-patriarchs to simply "evangelist".
 Similarly, it changed the title of the Presiding Patriarch to the "Presiding Evangelist".
 To be an evangelist, a person must also be a high priest of the Melchizedec Order of the priesthood.

 The primary duty of an evangelist in the Community of Christ remains the giving of sacramental "evangelist's blessings"; it is for this reason that evangelists are often referred to as "ministers of blessing".
 Ideally, an evangelist is free from administrative responsibilities in the church in order to allow them to be fully responsive to the Holy Spirit.
-Their blessings—which are given by the laying on of hands—provide counsel and advice and confer spiritual blessings upon the recipient.
+The blessings—which are given by the laying on of hands—provide counsel and advice and confer spiritual blessings upon the recipient(s).
+Not only individuals, but also couples, families, households, groups and congregations may receive an evangelist's blessing.
+Any person, including nonmembers, eight years of age or older can receive a blessing, although the blessing is rarely offered for someone who has not reached adolescence.
+A recipient may receive multiple evangelist's blessings in their life.
 Evangelist's blessings may or may not be recorded.
-If it is recorded, a copy is stored in the church archives at Independence, Missouri.
-A recipient may receive multiple evangelist's blessings in their life.
+If it is recorded in written form, a copy is stored in the church archives at Independence, Missouri.

-All evangelists belong to the Order of Evangelists, which is directed by the Presiding Evangelist (currently Jane M. Gardner, since 2016).
+All evangelists belong to the Order of Evangelists, which is led by the Presiding Evangelist (currently Jane M. Gardner, since 2016).